aSolorzano20/OCP_1Z0_829_theory/Chapter-7-Beyond Classes/chapter_7_Beyond_Classes.md

 - Like an abstract class, when a concrete class inherits an interface, all of the inherited abstract methods must be implemented.
   ![Interface Inheritance](images/figure_7_3.png "Interface Inheritance")
 <br>

+#### There are two inheritance rules
+1. An interface that extends another interface, as well as an abstract class that implements an interface, inherits all of the abstract methods as its own abstract methods.
+2. The first concrete class that implements an interface, or extends an abstract class that implements an interface, must provide an implementation for all of the inherited abstract methods.

 #### Mixing Class and Interface Keywords
 - A class can implement an interface.